Kanema2021/Piano-app/README.md

-# Final Project: Pocket Piano
+# Final Project: Piano on the Go

 ## Description
 An on-the-go piano you can play from your phone or on a browser.